-Well “the Clock runs down” is posted in its entirety, as of now.
-I hope those of you, who read the story get as much enjoyment out of the Story as I had writing it.
+Well “the Clock runs down” book one, is posted in its entirety, as of now.
+I hope those of you, who read the story get as much enjoyment out of the story as I had writing it.

-As of now “Dark Tide rising” has been posted in its entirety.
-Like the “Clock Runs down” I plan on doing more Editing and even Rewriting as time goes by.
+As of now “Dark Tide Rising” book two, has been posted in its entirety.
+Like the “Clock Runs down” I plan on doing more editing and even rewriting as time goes by.

-I wanted a story that didnt cover the way some of the 6.9 billion in the world died, but how a few of the .1 billion lived.
+I wanted a story that didn’t cover the way some of the 6.9 billion in the world died, but how a few of the less than one percent got on with life in a much changed world and tried to live.

-Just think about all the places you could find with just a phone book. or how much data you could get off a back up server for the net if you only knew where one was at and had a generator to fire it up. and a Library wouldn’t even require a generator to recover the books that could teach you to farm, rewire generators, build homes and a million other things you would need to learn.
+Just think about all of the places you could find with just a phone book or how much data you could get off a back up server for the net if you only knew where one was located and had a generator to fire it up.
+A Library wouldn’t even require a generator to recover the books that could teach you to farm, rewire generators, build homes and a million other things you would need to learn.

 In some stories and a few movies there is always some hope, some story the characters hear about a bastion of civilization that still stands and if you can get there you can be safe.